Actinium-project/Actinium-ng/doc/fuzzing.md

 ### Instrumentation

-To build Actinium Core using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
+To build Actinium using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
 ```
 ./configure --disable-shared --enable-tests --enable-fuzz CC=${AFLPATH}/afl-gcc CXX=${AFLPATH}/afl-g++